nazalexx/S14A2023-final-Energuru/README.md

 │    └─── energy_cleaned.parquet   # Cleaned data that was used to train the model
 ├─── model/
 │    ├─── allowed_choices.json     # Choices to select from for features with string inputs
-│    ├─── average_inputs.json      # Generated inputs for an average property in terms of energy consumption │    ├─── changeable_features.json # Features that the app can offer to change │    ├─── col_descriptions.csv     # Descriptions of each feature in the (cleaned) dataset
-│    ├─── columns.json             # Columns in the dataset
+│    ├─── average_inputs.json      # Generated inputs for an average dwelling unit in terms of energy consumption │    ├─── changeable_features.json # Features that the app can offer to change │    ├─── col_descriptions.csv     # Descriptions of each feature in the (cleaned) dataset │    ├─── columns.json             # Columns in the dataset
 │    ├─── data_cleaning.ipynb      # Notebook containing the whole data cleaning process
-│    ├─── efficient_inputs.json    # Generated inputs for an efficient property in terms of energy consumption │    ├─── inefficient_inputs.json  # Generated inputs for an inefficient property in terms of energy consumption │    ├─── model.ipynb              # Notebook with model creation, changeable feature selection, input generation, etc.
+│    ├─── efficient_inputs.json    # Generated inputs for an efficient dwelling unit in terms of energy consumption │    ├─── inefficient_inputs.json  # Generated inputs for an inefficient dwelling unit in terms of energy consumption │    ├─── model.ipynb              # Notebook with model creation, changeable feature selection, input generation, etc.
 │    └─── model.joblib             # Model itself
 ├─── static/